Monday, August 17, 2026

 As you learn more about the job, develop a vision of where you see things going, and collaboratively share that with co-workers and managers.
 Not all of your ideas may be implemented, so be flexible and don't take that personally.
 Learn from the answers you get.
 Again, it's making you more valuable as an employee.

 Don't forget to keep track of that value, as well.
 Your future employers are going to want to know what you ACCOMPLISHED at your previous job, not just what you DID.
 Develop the mindset of being able to answer the question "How is the company better because of me?"
 Don't fall into the trap of coming in every day, doing your assigned tasks and collecting your paycheck.
 Regularly evaluate what you are actually accomplishing on the job, and if that inventory is found wanting, figure out ways to improve it.
-Volunteer to take the lead on a project, for example, and keep track of your contributions.
-You'll need that later when writing resumes and cover letters for any future employers.

 Always be thinking in terms of "Someday, somebody is going to ask me what I accomplished here and how I made this a better company."
 You'll be glad you did when you are competing against a bunch of achievers for a position somewhere else one day.
 Your goal should be to be the go-to employee for the job you do.
 Think of your boss telling others, "There's nobody I'd rather have doing this."